Paid Time Off (PTO) Policy Guide + Free Template

 For help with creating policies consider Gusto.
 Its online software will allow you to hire, onboard, track time, load benefits, upload payroll, and more.

-Types of PTO to Include in Your Policy
+Step 1: Determine the PTO Types to Include in Your Policy

-Legally speaking, employers do not need to offer vacation time to their employees.
-However, a robust PTO policy can help you attract and retain top talent.
+A robust PTO policy can help you attract and retain top talent.
 Also, sick time, which falls under the umbrella of PTO offerings, may be a requirement in your city or state.
-Below is a list of PTO types you may want to consider when creating your policy.
+Below is a list of PTO types that you may want to consider offering.

 Sick time is defined as time taken off of work due to illness.
-This can be due to an illness suffered by the employee or to care for an ill family member.
+This can be due to an illness suffered by the employee or a need to care for an ill family member.

 Vacation leave is when an employee schedules time away from the workplace for reasons other than illness.
 In some cases, emergencies are also covered by vacation PTO, such as a car breakdown or a meeting with a home repair person in the middle of the workday.

-Another option for offering time off is to allow your employees unlimited PTO days to use for sick, vacation, personal leave, etc. With this type of policy, there is no need for accruals.
+Another option for offering time off is to allow your employees unlimited PTO days to use for sick, vacation, or personal leave.
+With this type of policy, there is no need for accruals.
 Employees simply take time off when they need it.

 However, be sure to still have an unlimited PTO policy in place that sets out guidelines.
 While there is no cap on the amount of time an employee can take off under this policy, you may want to limit it to full-time exempt employees only and stipulate that their time off still needs to be approved within a certain timeframe.

 It is a best practice to switch to an unlimited PTO policy at the beginning of your fiscal year.
-Typically this will be on Jan.
-1. At the time, be sure to notify your employees that they will no longer accrue PTO by holding a meeting to discuss the new plan.
-You will also want to tell them there will be no rollover of PTO and no payout upon termination.
+Typically, this will be on January 1.
+At the time, hold a meeting to discuss the new plan and be sure to notify your employees that they will no longer accrue PTO.
+In addition, tell them that there will be no rollover of PTO and no payout upon termination.

 Personal leave days (or floating holidays) are additional PTO days that employees can use anytime.
 As workplaces become more diverse, having personal holidays is how many businesses support employees’ needs that don’t fit neatly into the other PTO buckets.